peterewills/peterewills.github.io/_portfolio/netcomp.md

 ## Design Principles

-The two guiding principles behind the library are:
+The guiding principles behind the library are:

 - **Flexibility.** Graphs can be input as either dense NumPy or sparse SciPy arrays/matrices.